ShedWool Shift Worker Community

 Feeling the need to help others?
 We applaud you!
 Check out Volunteer Match for nationwide opportunities or click below for the Chicagoland area.
 If you have a charitable organization that is helping those affected by Covid-19, email us with details so we may share the information.

 If you have the means to help the many shift workers and their families who are in need, please consider one of the charities below.
 Small amounts add up and make a difference; every dollar donated to Feeding America helps secure and distribute 10 meals to people facing hunger.

 Have you lost your job?
 Are you concerned about your healthcare?
 You are far from alone, and help is within reach.
 Unemployment benefits may be available, make sure to take the time to apply.
 Wait times may be long but it’s worth it.
 If your health benefits have been affected, click below.

 While the restaurant and manufacturing industries have been hardest hit with many people losing their jobs, other industries are simultaneously expanding their workforces.
-We are actively looking to build a comprehensive a job board list to include all areas of the country.
-You can help by sharing your information with us so we can post it.
+Currently, we have built a Chicago centric job board list and with your help and sharing of information can expand to provide more nationwide coverage.

 The ShedWool leadership team brings decades of technology, sales, entrepreneurship, and management experience together resulting in the creation of the most comprehensive smart scheduling platform available for the shift workers industries.